twpayne/chezmoi/docs/REFERENCE.md

 When the `edit.command` configuration variable is used, extra arguments can be passed to the editor with the `editor.args` configuration variable.

+Encrypted files are decrypted to a private temporary directory and the editor is invoked with the decrypted file.
+When the editor exits the edited decrypted file is re-encrypted and replaces the original file in the source state.

+If the operating system supports hard links, then the edit command invokes the editor with filenames which match the target filename.

 #### `-a`, `--apply`

 Apply target immediately after editing.
 Ignored if there are no targets.